lu9dce/autospot/README.md

 + Registration effortlessly: Auto-Spot Simplifies the registration book loading process for radio enthusiasts.
 Say goodbye to manual inputs and hello to the simplified operation.

-+ Multiplatform support: With the self-point, you can load effortlessly on popular platforms such as Cluster, APRS, EQSL, Club Log, Log of Argentina, QRZ, HAMQTH and LOTW.
++ Multiplatform support: With the self-point, you can load effortlessly on popular platforms such as Cluster, APRS, EQSL, Club Log, Log of Argentina, QRZ, HAMQTH, LOTW and CLOUDLOG.

 + QSL by email: sending QSL cards has never been easier.
 Auto-spot will send QSL cards by email, automatically determining whether to send them in Spanish or English.